JON’S LAW CONCERNING CHANGE

 Secondly, thinking of change, dreaming of a new life, hoping that something will change and $2 will buy a decent cup of coffee.
 Change is most effectively demonstrated by a change in behavior.
 How often do we hear someone say they want to loose weight, or exercise more yet when you ask what they are doing to attain those goals, the answer often is well, I’m thinking about (it)….
-I’ll take the coffee - black, no cream.
+I’ll take the coffee - black, no sugar.
 Thanks.

 To change behavior we need to change our internal as well as external language.
 Often this language change is termed positive thinking.
 Being positive in our thoughts is good, but there are a couple key elements missing.
-One of those is that our thoughts can only be as effective as our beliefs.
+One of those elements is that our thoughts can only be as effective as our beliefs.
 If I believe that I am meant to be fat, all of the positive thinking I can muster won’t produce the change I’m looking for.
 I can repeat affirmations until I’m blue and change will only occur if I believe what I’m telling myself.
 It’s those little voices of doubt, fear, guilt and the like that we push aside or deny that are the cause of our undoing.
 Success brings success, failure breeds failure.

 I wonder what would happen if:

 We take responsibility for our life path and welcome change before pain forces the question.